$0 PTE Academic Preparation Guide — Quick-Start Checklist

 Pronunciation must be clear.
 Not native-like — clear and consistent across all phoneme types.
 Record yourself on Describe Image and Read Aloud.
 Listen specifically for dropped word-final consonants, inserted vowels at the end of consonant clusters, and any syllable stress patterns that differ significantly from General Australian or British English norms.
 These are the patterns most commonly flagged by Ordinate at this score level.

-Describe Image delivery must be near-perfect.
-With Describe Image contributing approximately 15% of the Speaking score, a template that produces smooth, data-rich 40-second responses every time is essential for reaching 76.
+Describe Image delivery must be consistent.
+With Describe Image carrying roughly 15% overall weight and affecting Speaking, a structured template that produces smooth, image-specific 40-second responses is useful when preparing for 76.

 Summarize Group Discussion (August 2025 addition) must be handled correctly.
 This new task requires synthesizing multiple viewpoints from a group conversation.
 Practise identifying the main arguments and points of agreement across multiple speakers — not just the content of individual speakers.